• Home

 • Make A Donation

-2023 PROPOSED college tour ITINERARY
+2025 college tour ITINERARY

 Each year, we carefully select schools that will meet a variety of needs.
 Whether a big school or small school, liberal arts or technical, urban or rural, historically black colleges and universities can meet your academic needs and prepare you for your life's work!
 We depart from Hempstead, New York and embark on a week long adventure of discovery!